Rate-Independent Computation in Continuous Chemical Reaction Networks: The Computational Power of Stable Computation

 Definition~\ref{def:piecewise-rational-linear} does not stipulate how complex the ``boundaries'' between the linear pieces of a piecewise rational linear function can be.
-They can even be irrational in some sense, e.g., the function $f(x_1,x_2) = 0$ if $x_1 > \sqrt{2} \cdot x_2$ and $f(x_1,x_2) = x_1+x_2$ otherwise.
-However, if we additionally require that $f$ be \emph{continuous}, then the following theorem states that $f$ has a particularly clean form, conducive to computation by CRCs.
+The boundaries can even be irrational in some sense, e.g., the function $f(x_1,x_2) = 0$ if $x_1 > \sqrt{2} \cdot x_2$ and $f(x_1,x_2) = x_1+x_2$ otherwise.
+However, if we additionally require that $f$ be \emph{continuous}, then the following theorem of Ovchinnikov~\cite[Theorem 2.1]{ovchinnikov2002max} states that $f$ has a particularly clean form, conducive to computation by CRCs.